 Kiwanis Island Park is located just west of Wal-Mart & east of Sykes Creek Pkwy. on SR520.
 Turn into the park complex at the light just east of Sykes Creek Parkway.

-Florida Bioluminescence Kayak Tours are available from June through September for Dinoflagellates, “Dino” Bio: when the Indian River Lagoon waters are the warmest.
+Bioluminescent Kayaking Florida Tours are available from June through September for Dinoflagellates, “Dino” Bio: when the Indian River Lagoon waters are the warmest.
 Adventure Kayak near Orlando offers bioluminescent kayaking tours shortly after sunset when there is no full moon.

 If you missed the “Dino” bio season, check into a Comb Jelly Tour in the Fall and Winter and ask us about moonlight paddles offered year round!